tbrookshire/OMB_M-21-31_Utils_for_Splunk/README.md

 5. Provide really awesome features after a deep dive is performed (e.g., the dashboard `Auto.
 Data Inventory`).

 # Installation Instructions:
 Either play around with the dashboards using the `omb-m2131-status-demo` lookup or create your own status lookup for tracking by using the `Getting Started` dashboard.

+### Custom capability & role
+Creating a new status lookup with the `Getting Started` dashboard or `m2131getstatus` custom search command, will require the user to have the `omb_m2131_create_status_lookup` custom capability.
+This capability is assigned to the `omb_m2131_maintainer` and `admin` roles by default.
+The dashboard was intentionally configured to be visible to users even though they may not have the capability or role.
+Feel free to change that visibility as needed for your own environment.

 ## Dependencies:
 These aren't necessarily needed for tracking compliance with this app.
 One or two dashboards or panels may not work without the "Network Diagram Viz", but neither of these apps are _technically_ needed for the basic functionality of this app to be available.
 They either make a task a little easier or grant the ability to use advanced functionality within this app (e.g., the `Gap Analysis` dashboard)